Websites need to be overhauled every two years.

 D. The website is just plain ugly.
 We see the fewest number in this category, but it happens.

 E. The website looks just like everyone in your competitive niche.
 If your site doesn’t differentiate your company from your competitors, it just blends into the landscape.
-We recently worked with Edgenet to amplify their brand, turbocharge their content, and overhaul their website.
-Through our analysis of the competitive landscape, we noticed is that their website was blue — just like their top competitors.
+We recently worked with one company to amplify their brand, turbocharge their content, and overhaul their website.
+Through our analysis of the competitive landscape, we noticed that their existing website was primarily blue — just like their top competitors.
 The entire niche was blue.